The Transformative Influence of LLMs on Software Development & Developer Productivity: Open Problems

 \subsection{Collecting Better Training Data}

-The majority of the training data for \llms{} are sourced from the public website domains.
+Most of the training data for \llms{} are sourced from the public website domains.
 The quality and validity of these data are inherently questionable.
-However, it is challenging to gather such a vast amount of synthetic data.
+However, gathering such a vast amount of synthetic data is challenging.
 Researchers need to address this issue with more innovative paradigms.